crosslandwa/push-wrapper-example-site/README.md

   - Record new sequence
   - Swap playing sequence
 - BPM aware sequence wrapper - this done as proof of concept (forces sequence to stop currently)
+  - sort of works while running, need to stop/start to get all notes playing.
+Likely a bug with the start offset
   - ~~responds to changes in global BPM (i.e. adjusts event placement and loop length)~~
   - ~~consider using toJSON/load with manipulation event.when before loading~~
   - consider the whens as a fraction of loop length rather than absolute ms time...